Most Frequently Asked Questions

 - Swansea Metropolitan University which was formed from three colleges originally established between 1853 and 1895.

-The University now has campuses in Lampeter, Carmarthen, Swansea, Cardiff and London.
+The University now has campuses in Lampeter, Carmarthen, Swansea, Cardiff and London and a learning Centre in Birmingham.
 The London campus was established in 2012 to meet the needs of international students who wish to live and study in a large cosmopolitan city and at the same time experience being part of a University with a unique history and ethos.

-If you are studying for a BA or MBA at the London campus, you will be following exactly the same programme as students studying at the Carmarthen campus (BA Programmes) or Lampeter campus (MBA Programme).
-The assessment methods and standards are exactly the same.
-You will cover the same syllabus and study the same modules.
+If you are studying for a BA or MBA at the London campus, you will be following a similar programme as students studying at the Wales' campuses.
+The assessment methods and standards are similar, You will cover a similar syllabus and study many of the same modules.

 The London campus has intakes three times each year, normally in February, June and October.
 We would suggest that you apply at least 4 months before your intended start date if you are making an application from outside the UK and that you aim to have provided us with all the documentation we need to make you an unconditional offer and issue you a CAS at least 8 weeks before your intended start.

-You will need to pay a specific deposit before you receive your CAS.
-The remainder of your first year fees need to be paid before you register with the University.
-If you are unable to take up your place because of some reason that is beyond your control any fee you have paid will be returned to you although the University will normally retain £100 towards the cost of processing your application.
-The University will not refund fees if you are yourself responsible for not being able to take up your place (eg. your visa application is rejected because you have provided false information or false documents to the UKBA).
+For International applicants they are required to pay the full first year fees as deposit.
+This deposit will need to be paid before we issue an academically unconditional offer.
+The University will not refund fees if you are yourself responsible for not being able to take up your place (eg. your visa application is rejected because you have provided false information or false documents to the UKVI.

 We will be assessing whether you meet the academic criteria and English language requirements for the programme you are applying for (refer to "Programmes of Study" link ) but we will also be looking for evidence that you have a proper understanding of what is involved in the programme and how it will enable you to achieve your ambitions.
 We will be looking for evidence (in your personal statement and during your interview) that you have a broad interest in your proposed field of study, and a commitment to developing your relevant knowledge and skills base.